 Study plans and time to degree will vary widely depending on previous coursework.

-You may use the same Statement of Purpose for both applications, but you are responsible for including your statement with each application.
+*The same recommendations, GRE scores, transcripts, and Statement of Purpose can be used for the joint Anthropology/MPH application.
 The Statement of Purpose should directly indicate that you are applying to the joint program and explain why you would like to pursue a joint degree.

 There is limited funding available on a competitive basis for Anthropology graduate students.
-For further information contact Dr. Lawrence Greksa at email@example.com or (216) 368-6777.
+For further information, contact Dr. Janet McGrath at email@example.com or (216) 368-2287.

-Questions regarding the MPH application can be directed to Aylin Drabousky, Administrative Director, at (216) 368-3128 or email@example.com.
+Questions regarding the MPH application can be directed to Tara Hannum, Administrative Director, at (216) 368-7567 or email@example.com.

 If you have further questions concerning courses, concentrations, or other academic aspects of the joint program training, contact Dr. Janet McGrath, the joint program advisor in the Department of Anthropology, at firstname.lastname@example.org or (216) 368-2287.